Create a function in the Azure portal that runs on a schedule

-To get to that page from the function app page, select the Overview tab and then select the link under Resource group.
+To get to that page from the function app page, select the Overview tab, and then select the link under Resource group.

-Select Delete resource group, and follow the instructions.
+Select Delete resource group and follow the instructions.

-Deletion may take a couple of minutes.
+Deletion might take a couple of minutes.
 When it's done, a notification appears for a few seconds.
 You can also select the bell icon at the top of the page to view the notification.

-You have created a function that runs based on a schedule.
+You've created a function that runs based on a schedule.
 For more information about timer triggers, see Schedule code execution with Azure Functions.